prefix-dev/reproducible-builds/README.md

 This repository has CI setup to build packages for the latests: windows, linux and osx platforms.
 It then tries to vary the build environment to see if the build is reproducible.

+## What is a reproducible build?
+We want to create a build process that reproduces bit-for-bit identical packages when run from the same build environment, while allowing for minor variations in the build environment.
+Mainly to test said reproducibility.

+## How do we validate reproducibility?
+We validate that rattler-build is a reproducible build tool by ensuring that it can recreate identical packages given the same recipe and build environment.
+We verify this by comparing the SHA256 hash of the original build and the rebuild.
+If the hashes differ, we inspect the packages with `diffoscope` to identify the differences.
+Common issues affecting reproducibility include unsorted files, differing archive timestamps, and reset script permissions during the archiving step.

 ### Platform variations
 The following variations are tested (per platform):
 * **Linux**: Locale, timezone